skellis46/slipbox/improvisation and the threshold of the self.md

 	+ non goal directed -- how one does it (how the activity is 'organised')
 	+ non judgemental
 	+ important distinction between authentic movement as form of therapy and what we were doing in the studio
+- benevolent indifference vs non-judgement:
+> Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
+Such ‘non-judging’ comes from fear and confusion.
+It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]
 - assumption that closest link between the our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011
 - there is Lutz's work on meditation as attentional expertise
 - this means that the work with KC becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise